The DESI Y1 RR Lyrae catalog II: The metallicity dependency of pulsational properties, the shape of the RR Lyrae instability strip, and metal rich RR Lyrae: Data

 To determine the dynamical properties of the RRLs in our sample (which are relevant for Sections~\ref{sec:Bailey} and \ref{sec:youngAndMrich}), we model their orbits using the Python module {\sc GALPY} \citep[][]{Bovy2015}\footnote{ \href{http://github.com/jobovy/galpy}{http://github.com/jobovy/galpy}} integrating the orbits for 5\,Gyr backwards in time.
 To model the Galactic potential, we adopt {\sc GALPY}'s built-in {\it MWPotential2014}, which consists of a spherical nucleus and bulge \citep[Hernquist potential;][]{Hernquist1990}, a Miyamoto-Nagai disk model \citep[][]{MiyamotoNagai1975}, and a spherical Navarro-Frenk-White dark matter halo \citep[][]{Navarro1997}.
 Additionally, we considered the impact of the LMC on the Milky Way potential, given the growing evidence that indicate its significant effects for modeling orbits \citep[see e.g.,][]{Erkal2018,Cunningham2020,Vasiliev2021,Medina2023}.
 For the current position of the LMC, we used $\alpha=78.77$\,deg and $\delta=-69.01$\,deg as central equatorial coordinates, and a distance of $d_{\rm LMC}=49.6$\,kpc \citep[][]{Pietrzynski2019}.
 For its current motion, we adopted a systemic line-of sight velocity of $262.2$\,km\,s$^{-1}$ \citep[][]{vanderMarel2002} and proper motions of $\mu_\alpha=1.850$\,mas\,yr$^{-1}$ and $\mu_\delta= 0.234$\,mas\,yr$^{-1}$ \citep[][]{GaiaCollaboration2018}.
 We assumed an LMC mass of $1.88\times10^{11}$\,M$_\odot$ \citep[][]{Shipp2021} and a scale length $a_{\rm LMC}=20.22$\,kpc, which recovers the circular velocity at $8.7$\,kpc from the LMC center observed by \citet{vanderMarel2014}.
 To account for the fact that the LMC is not bound to the Milky Way in {\it MWPotential2014}, we multiply the Milky Way halo mass by a factor of 1.5 (which makes the LMC bound to the Galaxy\footnote{ \href{https://docs.galpy.org/en/stable/orbit.html}{https://docs.galpy.org/en/stable/orbit.html}}).
 Lastly, we consider the effect of Chandrasekhar dynamical friction in the LMC's orbit integration, and ignore the gravitational perturbations caused by other massive Milky Way satellites.

 The orbital parameters of the RRLs in our sample and their uncertainties are obtained using {\it Gaia} DR3 proper motions and DESI-derived systemic velocities and heliocentric distances (M25).
-We perform 500 {\sc GALPY} realizations per star, varying the input systemic velocities, heliocentric distances, and proper motions of the orbits assuming that they follow Gaussian distributions with standard deviations equal to their observed uncertainties.
+We perform 500 {\sc GALPY} realizations per star, where each realization is obtained by randomly selecting a systemic velocity, heliocentric distance, and proper motions assuming that they follow a multi-dimensional Gaussian centered at the observed values, with standard deviations equal to their uncertainties.
 Proper motion uncertainties and their covariances are obtained directly from {\it Gaia} DR3, whereas systemic velocity and heliocentric distance uncertainties are derived from DESI's radial velocity curve modeling and error propagation, respectively (see M25).
 The orbital parameters and their uncertainties correspond to the median of the resulting distributions and their 16 and 84 percentiles, respectively.